sachinym/Github-Advanced-Security/Module5-Scaling_out_ghas.md

    ![Picture1](./images/mod5functionapp3.png)

+1. Under the **Function** tab, you can see the created Function.
+Click on it.

 1. Go to the **Developer** section of your **HttpTrigger** function, click on **Code + Test (1)**, then click on **Get function URL (2)**.
 Copy the **default (Function key) (3)** URL from **copy (4)** icon.

     ![Picture1](./images/trigger1.png)